North Baton Rouge emergency room groundbreaking set for Tuesday

 According to a statement released Friday, Mayor-President Sharon Weston Broome will be joined by Governor John Bel Edwards and the CEO of OLOL regional Medical Center Scott Wester.

 Last September, Edwards detailed a plan to bring the new emergency room to Baton Rouge.
 The facility will be built at the LSU Health Baton Rouge North Clinic.
-Edwards said that OLOL plans to staff the facility with emergency physiscians 24 hours a day with a full service lab.
+Edwards said that OLOL plans to staff the facility with emergency physicians 24 hours a day with a full service lab.

 “As the son of a retired emergency room nurse, I know how critical it is for a community to have access to immediate care,” Edwards said.
 “I am grateful to everyone involved in making this new emergency room possible.”